101 Cooking For Two

 Can I cook frozen sausage?

-Yes, it will take longer since you are cooking to a temperature endpoint.
-The thicker the sausage and the colder your freezer, the longer it will take.
+Yes, but it will take longer since you're cooking to a safe internal temperature.
+The thicker the sausage and the colder your freezer, the more time it will need.
+Use an instant-read thermometer to be sure.

 When is sausage done cooking?